OkaeriPoland/okaeri-platform/README.md

 Whole ecosystems built on top of the best okaeri packages.

+- Based on dependency injection/beans/components schema:
+  - subcomponent registration with Register(component class) annotation
+  - automatic field injections and bean creation
+- Persistence abstraction (e.g. BasicFlatPersistence, Cached<T>):
+  - serialization/deserialization based on okaeri-configs or custom solution
+  - ready to use support for database (redis, mysql, etc.) storage *Coming Soon*™
+  - ability to implement custom storage layers easily
+- Lots of platform specific utilities:
+  - register platform specific services as components
+  - use commons for the most boring tasks and cleaner code

 ## Bukkit

 Currently the only target (about 200kB total of additional jar size), integrates:
+- **Bukkit Platform Utilities**:
+  - `CommandRunner`: run multiple commands with fields on multiple targets (see example)
+  - `ItemStackBuilder`: easy item creation/manipulation (see example)
+  - `YamlBukkitPersistence`: an easy way to manage e.g. plugin specific player properties (see example)
+  - `AllWorldsRunnable`/`OnlinePlayersRunnable`: special runnable for iterating over all players/all worlds
+  - `QueuedTeleports`: optimized an elegant way to teleport players (see example)
+  - `MinecraftTimeEquivalent`: get ticks approximation from the real world time
 - **Dependency Injection**:
   - [okaeri-injector](https://github.com/OkaeriPoland/okaeri-injector): "Probably the most basic and simplest DI possible with just ~9kB in size."
 - **Configs**: